yamcs/yamcs/pus_analysis/pus15.md

 **XTCE approach**: Two MetaCommands.

-**Code**: For each store, validate all statuses are inactive, then remove from store map.
+**Simulator (on-board emulation)**: For each store, validate all statuses are inactive, then remove from store map.
 Reject with NACK if active.
+Store lifecycle management runs in the satellite-side simulator, not in YAMCS.

 ---